rohan843/cybersecurity-notes/README.md

 **Hacker**: Any person who uses computers to gain access to computer systems, networks or data.

 Hackers can be beginner or advanced technology professionals who use their skills for a variety of reasons.

+There are 3 main **categories of hackers**:

+1. **Authorized Hackers**: [aka Ethical Hackers] They follow a code of ethics and adhere to the law to conduct organizational risk evaluations.
+They are motivated to safeguard people and organizations from malicious threat actors.
+2. **Semi-authorized Hackers**: They are considered researchers.
+They search for vulnerabilities but don't take advantage of the vulnerabilities they find.
+3. **Unauthorized Hackers**: [aka Unethical Hackers] They are malicious threat actors who do not follow or respect the law.
+Their goal is to collect and sell confidential data for financial gain.